To effectively address issues such as:

 It is essential to strategically plan to renew the Board over time, rather than look for replacements as incumbents step off the Board.

-This is not only true for members of the Board, but also for the positions of Chairman, Chairmen of Committees and Committee members.
+This is not only true for members of the Board, but also for the positions of Chair, Chairs of Committees and Committee Members.

-- This should be not only in term of skills, experience, characteristics, and gender, but also with respect to composition of committees and Chairpersons of committees.
+- This should not only be in terms of skills, experience, characteristics, and gender, but also with respect to composition of Committees and Chairs of Committees.